-The Green Gas Support Scheme (GGSS) is a government environmental scheme that will provide financial incentives for new anaerobic digestion biomethane plants to increase the proportion of green gas in the gas grid.
+The Green Gas Support Scheme (GGSS) is a government environmental scheme that provides financial incentives for new anaerobic digestion biomethane plants to increase the proportion of green gas in the gas grid.

-The scheme will be open to applicants in England, Scotland and Wales for four years from autumn 2021.
+The scheme is open to applicants in England, Scotland and Wales for four years from 30 November 2021.

 Registered participants will receive quarterly payments over a period of 15 years.
-Payments will be based on the amount of eligible biomethane that a participant injects into the gas grid.
+Payments are based on the amount of eligible biomethane that a participant injects into the gas grid.

 The Green Gas Levy (GGL)

-The Green Gas Levy (GGL) will place obligations on licensed gas suppliers, including a requirement to make quarterly levy payments, in order to fund the GGSS.
+The Green Gas Levy (GGL) places obligations on licensed gas suppliers, including a requirement to make quarterly levy payments, in order to fund the GGSS.